• (314) 516-8419

 A spirited debate about the utility of adopting a peritoneal dialysis-first policy in the United State, following in the footsteps of other countries who have taken this approach.

-Pro: Anjali Saxena
+Pro: Anjali Saxena, MD, FASN

-Con: Kevin Erickson
+Con: Kevin Erickson, MD, MS

 11:10 Break